NBISweden/workshop-reproducible-research/docs/jupyter.md

 ```

 !!! attention
-    If you have problems getting these plots to display properly, first try
+    If you have problems getting the interactive widget to display properly,
+    first try running the cell again.
+If that doesn't work, try restarting the
-    with restarting the kernel (under the Kernel menu).
-Note that this will
+    kernel (under the Kernel menu).
+Note that this will clear any variables you
-    clear any variables you have loaded.
+    have loaded.

 This is how it should look if everything works.
 You can set the frequency of
 the sine curve by moving the slider. ![](images/jupyter_widget.png)